inventor7777/utecio-ha/README.md

 - Bluetooth quality matters a lot.
 Weak or non-connectable advertisements will cause timeouts or unavailable entities.
 You will need active-capable Bluetooth nodes very close to each lock.
 - Some lock models may still need extra command or capability tuning.
 - The integration exposes the raw autolock controls.
 The lock seems to discard some seconds inputs, if I could find all of the accepted inputs we could add a proper selector.
 - State updates after a lock or unlock are very slow and dependent on refresh interval.
-Perhaps there is a way to subscribe to Ultraloq BLE pushes, but I do not have the tools to do such a thing.
+Perhaps there is a way to subscribe to Ultraloq BLE pushes, but I do not have the tools to reverse engineer such a thing.

 ### Lock shows up but will not operate